-On our recent trip to Hong Kong we took the kids, aged 9, 7 & 5 to Ocean Park on Hong Kong Island.
-We had been to Disneyland 2 days before, you can read about our visit here.
-I will write another post outlining my opinion on which is better very soon, so look out for that one!
+On our recent trip to Hong Kong we took the kids, aged 9, 7 & 5 to Ocean Park, one of the Hong Kong theme parks on Hong Kong Island.
+We had been to Hong Kong Disneyland 2 days before.
+I have write another post outlining my opinion is better for kids depending on age, Hong Kong Disneyland or Ocean Park.

 Ocean Park was opened in 1977 and has grown to over 80 attractions and rides after the completion of a HK$5.5 billion redevelopment which begun in 2005.
 The park is split in two by a large mountain and you can access either side by the cable car or the express train.